-Here is an outline of the appraisal process, and how the value of a property is determined by an unbiased expert appraiser.
+Here is an outline of the home appraisal process, and how the value of a property is determined by an unbiased expert appraiser.

 So what goes into a real estate appraisal?
 It all starts with the inspection.
-An appraiser’s duty is to inspect the property being appraised to ascertain the true status of that property.
+An appraisal company’s duty is to inspect the property being appraised to ascertain the true status of that property.
 He or she must actually see features, such as the number of bedrooms, bathrooms, the location, and so on, to ensure that they really exist and are in the condition a reasonable buyer would expect them to be.
 The inspection often includes a sketch of the property, ensuring the proper square footage and conveying the layout of the property.
 Most importantly, the appraiser looks for any obvious features – or defects – that would affect the value of the house.

 Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: a cost approach, a sales comparison and, in the case of a rental property, an income approach.

 The cost approach is the easiest to understand.
 The appraiser uses information on local building costs, labor rates and other factors to determine how much it would cost to construct a property similar to the one being appraised.
 This value often sets the upper limit on what a property would sell for.
 Why would you pay more for an existing property if you could spend less and build a brand new home instead?
 While there may be mitigating factors, such as location and amenities, these are usually not reflected in the cost approach.